Rush (band): 1968–1974: Early years and debut album

-With Lee kicked out of the band, Rutsey recruited new bassist and vocalist Joe Perna.
-The group of Lifeson, Rutsey, and Perna named themselves Hadrian.
-After a disastrous gig with Perna, Rutsey invited Lee back and the group continued as Rush.
-Lee stated "I started a blues band and I was, frankly speaking, doing better than they were.
+With Lee kicked out of the band in spring 1969, Rutsey recruited new bassist and vocalist Joe Perna, and the group of Lifeson, Rutsey, Young and Perna named themselves Hadrian.
+But after a disastrous gig with Perna, Rutsey invited Lee back in September 1969 and the group resumed as Rush.
+Lee said, "I started a blues band (named Ogilvie, then Judd, and joined by Lindy Young) and I was, frankly speaking, doing better than they were.
 Then I got a call from John and he said, 'Can we get together?'
 Basically, 'Can you come back?
 We're sorry.'"
-In March 1972, the band stabilized as a trio of Lifeson, Rutsey, and Lee.
-They kept Ray Danniels, a promoter of Rush's early shows, as their manager with his business partner and agent Vic Wilson sharing duties.
+Second guitarist Mitch Bossi joined during the first half of 1971 but after that, the band stabilized as a trio of Lifeson, Rutsey and Lee.
+They kept Danniels as their manager, with his business partner and agent Vic Wilson sharing duties.

 Rush honed their skills with regular gigs, initially touring the Ontario high school circuit.
 In 1971, the legal drinking age was decreased from 21 to 18, allowing the band to play bars and clubs.
 Lee said it was at this point that Rush turned "from a basement garage band that played the occasional high school gig to a regular working band playing six days a week."
-A demo tape was then shipped to various record labels, but Rush was unable to secure a deal, leading to the formation of their own label, Moon Records, with Danniels.
-Rush entered the studio in 1973 to record their first single; their cover of "Not Fade Away" by Buddy Holly was chosen as it had become a crowd favourite.
+A demo tape was shipped to various record labels, but Rush were unable to secure a deal, leading to Danniels and them forming their own label, Moon Records.
+Rush recorded their first single in 1973; their cover of "Not Fade Away" by Buddy Holly was chosen as it had become a crowd favourite.
 "You Can't Fight It", an original song, was put on the B-side.
 Released in September, it went to No. 88 on the Canadian RPM Top Singles chart.
-In late 1973, Rush performed their first major gig, opening for the New York Dolls in Toronto, and finished putting down tracks for their first album.
+Also in September 1973, Rush performed their first major gig, opening for the New York Dolls in Toronto and finished putting down tracks for their first album.
 The initial sessions produced undesirable results over the sound quality, so tracks were recut and remixed with a new engineer, Terry Brown.
 Danniels sold his management company to help raise funds to make the record.
 Rutsey wrote the lyrics, but tore them up on the day Lee was to record them and would not produce a new set.
-Lee quickly wrote a fresh set based on earlier versions, which was used on the final takes.
+Lee quickly wrote a fresh set based on earlier versions, which was used on the final take.